 While there are lots of CRM solutions designed for small businesses, HoneyBook is built specifically to be the best CRM for one-person business operations — like those of solopreneurs and freelancers.

-Using its lead capture feature, you can automatically collect contact information from your web forms, inbox, and social media accounts, and organize it in HoneyBook’s Client Management tool.
+Using its lead capture feature, you can automatically collect contact information from your web forms, inbox, and social media accounts, and organize it in HoneyBook’s Client Management software for small businesses.

 HoneyBook isn’t just designed to help you turn leads into customers, though.
 Its suite of services supports the entire client engagement.
-This includes project management, invoicing, online payments, and a lot more (something not many CRMs can claim!).
+This includes project management, invoicing, online payment software, meeting scheduling tools, proposal software, and a lot more (something not many CRMs can claim!).
 Virtually everything you need to make your client experience frictionless and enjoyable can be found in HoneyBook — which is why many solopreneurs consider it to be the best CRM software for one-(wo)man business ventures.

 As an added bonus, HoneyBook also has an app for iOS and Android mobile devices, which means you can work with clients from wherever, whenever.